carpentries/carpentries.org/content/posts/2026/06/SWCG_Goals_2026.md

 ## Expanding the Official Curriculum

-The many years of running  Software Carpentry workshops have shown that this workshop is an excellent start for beginners to get into scientific programming and manage their own data.
+The many years of running  Software Carpentry workshops have shown that these workshops are an excellent start for beginners to get into scientific programming and manage their own data.
 However, a common question afterwards is what *workshop can we take next?* The Software Carpentry Governance Committee aims to address this question by adding at least one intermediate programming workshop to the [SWC curriculum](https://software-carpentry.org/lessons/) in 2026.